-You’re a regular charitable donor hoping for some tax breaks from Uncle Sam next year.
-But Congress passed a complicated new law that may have an impact on some of those potential benefits.
+You’re a regular charitable donor hoping for some tax breaks from Uncle Sam.
+But Congress passed a complicated new tax law in 2025 that may have an impact on some of those potential benefits.
 You may be wondering:

 - Should I itemize my donations, or settle for an increasingly generous standard deduction?